sosga/larn/README.md

 On OSX this is a bit more complicated.
 Open a terminal and type gcc.
 This will prompt to install the cmdline tools.
 Then grab the latest version of ncurses6 and compile it.
 Do a make install and then you are ready to make Larn with 'make -f darwinrelease.mak'.

-On Dragonfly BSD all required dependencies are already installed in the base system.
+On FreeBSD all required dependencies are already installed in the base system.
 Simply doing 'make -f bsdrelease.mak' will build the binary.

 <b>License:</b><br \>
 I have found Noah Morgan's original License from 1986 in a usenet archive pertaining to Larn.